loki4j/loki-logback-appender/docs/docus/docs/migration.md

 Version 1.3.0 was focused on internal refactoring and bug fixing.
 For most users 1.3.0 could be used as a drop-in replacement of 1.2.0.

-The only breaking change that could affect these who used Loki4j performance metrics is that the tag `host` is no longer hardcoded for all the reported Loki4j metrics.
+The only breaking change that could affect these who use Loki4j performance metrics is that the tag `host` is no longer hardcoded for all the reported Loki4j metrics.
 This hardcoding was redundant as you always can set up `host` tag for any metric in your custom Micrometer config on the application level.